-If you happen to be in Iowa, well Eastern Iowa, I highly recommend a day trip to the Amana Colonies!
-You will love this little slice of Germany right in the middle of the Iowa corn fields!
+I highly recommend a day trip to the Amana Colonies Iowa if you happen to be in Iowa, well Eastern Iowa anyway!
+You will love this little slice of Germany right in the middle of the Iowa cornfields!

 Gemuetlichkeit is defined as “a state of warmth and friendliness.”
 And, this is how the Amana Colonies describe who and what they are.
 Dating back to 1855, the Amana Colonies offer a unique respite in the midst of our hectic lives.
 For over 100 years, they have lived a communal lifestyle, sharing responsibilities and resources.
 Hundreds of thousands of visitors come each year to be part of this welcoming communities, even if just for a day!